Elek Gives Back for Autism Awareness

 Update on Audrey

-Audrey was diagnosed with ASD in 2016, and she started kindergarten this year.
-According to Elizabeth, it’s been a year filled with promise—but not without its difficulties.
+Audrey was diagnosed with ASD in 2016 and started kindergarten this year.
+According to Elizabeth, it’s been a year filled with promise — but not without its difficulties.

 About the Autism Speaks Walk